 Investing time and money into HR analytics can be daunting.
-However, there are some crucial benefits that make it worth the effort and can save time and money long-term.
+However, some crucial benefits make it worth the effort and can save time and money long-term.

-We've compiled a list of the 10 key benefits for using HR analytics:
+We've compiled a list of the 10 key benefits of using HR analytics:

 1. Improves talent acquisition